 - Instead, choose one trustworthy news-feed source instead of subscribing to several sources.
 One source that provides you with headlines once a day will keep you informed of news events.

-- Try and steer clear of fake news, which only tends to draw strong emotions in you.
+- Avoid fake news, which only tends to draw strong emotions in you.

 How to determine what is fake and what is real: